fortrabbit/docs/12.dev-tips/dig.md

 reviewed:      2023-02-15 08:20:13
 title:         Dig
 excerpt:       'Query public DNS entries from the terminal'
-lead:          'Here is how to quickly query public DNS entries from the terminal using the dig command.'
+lead:          'Query public DNS entries from the terminal using the dig command.'
 ---

-The `dig` command shows you if there are any CNAME entries and where they are pointing to.
-Here we look up `help.fortrabbit.com` and see a CNAME pointing to the App URL like `help-frbit.frb.io`.
+The `dig` command shows you if there are any DNS entries and where they are pointing to.
+Here we look up `help.fortrabbit.com`.

 ```shell
 $ dig help.fortrabbit.com